 Zhang et al. found 109 interactions among 33 Vaccinia and ~160 human proteins of which 27 were tested by GST pull-downs (3).
 17 of these were confirmed, which translates to a 63% validation rate.
 While these numbers appear to be rather high, only certain subsets were selected and thus do not necessarily represent an unbiased validation rate of a complete Y2H data set.

 While it is possible that many interactions found in high-throughput screens are physiological, this is unlikely.
-Unfortunately, it is difficult to prove that an interaction has no physiological role, however small, as for viruses even small differences may result in significant survival rates over many generations.
+Unfortunately, it is difficult to prove that an interaction has no physiological role, as for viruses even small differences may result in significant survival rates over many generations.
 In addition, given the high mutation rate of many viruses, small differences may expand to larger ones once more mutations accumulate and add further (small) advantages.

 How many interactions does a virus require?

 The sheer number of host-virus interactions that have been found for many viruses may suggest that we have identified all interactions.
 Yet, such numbers appear rather large, suggesting that they are likely to contain a large number of false positives.
 So, the key question is: how many interactions does a virus need or use to infect an organism and how do we identify the physiological interactions among those that have been found overall?
 While hard to answer, bacteriophages may serve as a model: 50 years of research have identified about 30 host-virus interactions between E. coli and phage lambda, which encode ~4,000 and 73 proteins, respectively (4).
 Assuming that most host-virus interactions in this system have been identified, a large-scale analysis of E. coli-lambda interactions revealed 62 interactions in a high-confidence set (among a raw data set of 631 PPIs total) (5).
-However, of the 62 high-confidene PPIs only two were previously known to be physiological, while the role of the other 60 remains unknown.
+However, of the 62 high-confidence PPIs only two were previously known to be physiological, while the role of the other 60 remains unknown.
 We surmise that lambda is unusual in the sense that many proteins are processed during maturation and thus interactions are more difficult to detect.

 Protein processing seems to be less common among other phage, such as T7, whose 55 proteins are known to be involved in only 15 interactions with its host (4).
 Both T7 and lambda have about 30-40 interactions among virus proteins, which are easier to detect and possibly more frequent, given the more elaborate virus structure in these tailed phage when compared to the often simple-structured human viruses.